swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 2. Encode as `nil`

 This representation is problematic, because `Encoder` implementations can decide to drop `nil` values, which would also mean losing the key and with it the ability to identify the case.

+## Acknowledgements

+While iterating on this proposal, a lot of inspiration was drawn from the Rust library [serde](https://serde.rs/container-attrs.html).